rfigueroa/docs/content/templates/tutorials/go/loops_slice.md

 ## Sample

-Let's take a look at ranging over a map for a template:
+Let's take a look at ranging over a slice for a template:

 ```yaml
 metadata: